Carpenters: UCL Students vow to continue struggle despite 'intimidation'

 Students have vowed to continue their struggle against UCL's proposals for a Stratford campus after being forced to end their occupation in solidarity with residents of the Carpenters Estate in Stratford.
 They were served with an injuction after beginning the sit-in on Wednesday 28th after an inconclusive UCL General Council meeting, which failed to agree the University's plan to develop the housing estate at Carpenters Road, Stratford, as a new campus.
 Students and academic staff have been expressing concern at the plans and offering support to residents over the past months but UCL has pressed ahead regardless in its collaboration with Newham Council prompting the sit-in.

 Dating back to the early 2000s Newham Council has been considering what to do with the estate.
 Its first move came in 2004 when it decided to demolish James Riley Point, one of three tower blocks.
-However, this did not result in any action to refurbish other parts of the estate.
-Instead, a further programme was proposed in 2009, after five years' inaction on refurbishment, to demolish the two remaining tower blocks, Dennison and Lund Points and another smaller block, Doran Walk.
-Despite these actions Newham still said it had no plans to demolish the remaining low rise housing.
+In fact, no action was taken to demolish the block.
+Moreover, this did not result in any action to refurbish other parts of the estate.
+Instead, a further programme was proposed in 2009, after five years' inaction on refurbishment, to demolish the other two tower blocks, Dennison and Lund Points and another smaller block, Doran Walk.
+Despite these decisions no action was taken to demolish any of the blocks, which are still standing, and Newham said it had no plans to demolish the remaining low rise housing.

 As each cut has been inflicted 'decanting' of residents has proceeded apace, although it has now been found that those who moved have often not been properly advised and have lost tenancy rights.
 In theory all residents who have been decanted have a right to return to the estate after its redevelopment, but the programme of encouraging people to move has carried on even though no concrete plans for the estate have been proposed and no housing has yet been demolished.